meep-morp/User-Onboarding/README.md

   array
 - [ x ] Every time you make a `POST` request, and get that new user data back, update your `users` state with the new user added to the array
-- [ ] Render `users` in your app.
+- [ x ] Render `users` in your app.
 You can use the html pre tag and JSON.stringify() method to display your post request.

 ## Stretch Goals